FlorLutz/FlorLutz/README.md

 | HTML |  |  | **X** |

  - hobbies: cycling 🚴, reading 📖, board games 🎲, MPB 🎶
- - looking for interesting people 💬 and a WebDev job to continue this exciting forniture
+ - looking for interesting people 💬 and a WebDev job to continue this exciting journey

 ![sicily](sicilia.jpg)